 “Also, all the people that were swept into the war weren't really soldiers and didn't have that much training compared to the Second World War.
 You basically have ordinary men.
 You have accountants and plumbers and janitors and artists and actors, all swept into this war, and so in a way, it's war about humanity, it's a war about people.
 Everyone's a human being.”

 What was like when you saw the finished film for the first time?

 “It was astounding.
 I was totally blown away by it.
 I actually first started seeing the film when we were on set, and I think it was about day four, day five, Sam told me to come into his trailer, and he showed me the first six minutes of footage, blended together.
 I remember thinking, Oh thank god, at least it works.
 Up to that point, I was like, Good, luck everybody.
 I was pretty sure it would work, but I didn't realize it would work so well, and so that was genuinely shocking.”

-The movie is nominated for three Golden Globes on Sunday.
+The film is considered a Best Picture front-runner at the Oscars.
 What's it been like doing the awards circuit?

 “I was very kindly invited to the Governors Ball, where Geena Davis was getting an award.
 I'm uncommonly, unbelievable obsessed with Geena Davis.
 I just think she's amazing.
 She is probably the reason I have a job, because there was a push to get more women into writing.
 I met her at the afterparty, and I was literally a mess.
 I was like, I love you so much!
 Thank you for everything that you do for us.
 And everyone was looking at me like, ‘What have you done?
 Why are you like this?
 Be a professional!’
 But I wasn't.
 I was totally, unbelievably shocked.
 I'm a writer.
 I make stuff up in my pajamas for a living.
 I don't get out that much.
 I met Danny DeVito last week!”